Body Donation Program

 To inquire further about becoming a "Forever Wildcat," please contact Director Dr. Jane Harris at jwankmil@nmu.edu.

-All body donations are evaluated on a case-by-case basis and is the sole discretion of the NMU Center for Forensic Anthropology to decide whether or not a donation will be accepted.
+All body donations are evaluated on a case-by-case basis and is the sole discretion of the NMU Center for Forensic Science to decide whether or not a donation will be accepted.
 Under some circumstances, individuals who have been approved for self-donation may still be refused at the time of death, so all potential donors are encouraged to work with their families to have alternate arrangements in place.
 In the event that a donor cannot be accepted at the time of death, the decedent’s family or estate is responsible for costs and decisions regarding alternate arrangements.
 Regardless of a self-donor’s wishes and arrangements, the next-of-kin has the final say regarding what happens to a person’s body after death, so it is important for all self-donors to talk to their families and make their wishes known.

-The NMU Center for Forensic Anthropology donation paperwork asks the donors for detailed health and social history.
+The NMU Center for Forensic Science donation paperwork asks the donors for detailed health and social history.
 This information is essential to scientific research conducted at FROST/FARL.
 In order for the research to be meaningful, complete documentation of all health and social factors that may affect our observations are essential to have on file.
 All of the information included on the forms is provided voluntarily and to the best of the donor’s or family’s knowledge.

 Donors are also asked to consider special aspects of donation, including their wishes regarding the donation of photographs, the types of research they would like to participate in (or not participate in), whether or not their bodies may be transferred to other institutions for research and teaching, and whether or not they wish to donate their brain for cancer research.
-All special donation considerations are completely voluntary and the donor’s choices do not affect the NMU Center for Forensic Anthropology decision to accept a donation.
+All special donation considerations are completely voluntary and the donor’s choices do not affect the NMU Center for Forensic Science decision to accept a donation.

 All identifying information and health information is considered confidential.
 It is important to the integrity of our program and our research to maintain the highest of standards for the treatment of our donors throughout all donation, education, and research processes.